Kevin Bailey

 Kevin Bailey and Cory Batchelor were 19 years old when Chicago police, during infamous Commander Jon Burge era, used physically coercive techniques to get the teens to falsely confess to 1989 murder of Lula Mae Woods.

-With the consent of the Office of the Special State’s Attorney for Cook County, a Cook County Court today dismissed the murder convictions of Kevin Bailey and Corey Batchelor based on DNA and other evidence that the two men, teenagers at the time, were physically coerced into falsely confessing.
-Bailey, who has served 28 years for the crime, was released Tuesday afternoon.
-Batchelor was released in 2004 after serving 15 years in prison.
+With the consent of the Office of the Special State’s Attorney for Cook County, a Cook County Court dismissed the murder convictions of Kevin Bailey and Corey Batchelor based on DNA and other evidence that the two men, teenagers at the time, were physically coerced into falsely confessing.
+Mr. Bailey, who has served 28 years for the crime, was released in 2018.
+Mr. Batchelor was released in 2004 after serving 15 years in prison.

 The two men, who always maintained their innocence, were tried separately and convicted based exclusively on their confessions.
-Batchelor was sentenced to 30 years and was released in 2004 after serving 15 years.
-Bailey was sentenced to 80 years and was incarcerated until his release today.
+Mr. Batchelor was sentenced to 30 years and was released in 2004 after serving 15 years.
+Mr. Bailey was sentenced to 80 years and was incarcerated until his release in 2018.

-Bailey is represented by Bryce Benjet of the Innocence Project and Joey Mogul of the People’s Law Office.
-Batchelor is represented by Exoneration Project attorney Josh Tepfer and Center on Wrongful Convictions of Youth attorney Steven Drizin.
+Mr. Bailey was represented by Bryce Benjet of the Innocence Project and Joey Mogul of the People’s Law Office.
+Mr. Batchelor was represented by Exoneration Project attorney Josh Tepfer and Center on Wrongful Convictions of Youth attorney Steven Drizin.

 Time Served: